kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

-**Trigger.** When the controller transitions the node's `Ready` condition to `Unknown` (i.e., the kubelet has stopped heartbeating beyond `nodeMonitorGracePeriod`), it sets both conditions to `status=Unknown` with reason `NodeStatusUnknown` — the same reason it writes on `Ready` for the same event.
-It does not inspect the existing `reason` first: under the WG's alpha last-writer-wins model an administrator's condition on a node whose kubelet has vanished is superseded like any other. `Unknown` rather than `False` because the control plane cannot distinguish a graceful shutdown that ran to completion from a plug pulled mid-shutdown from a network partition; all three look identical from `Ready=Unknown`, `False` would assert one of them, and `Unknown` says exactly what the controller knows (which is also [KEP-5683]'s definition of the value).
+**Trigger.** When the controller transitions the node's `Ready` condition to `Unknown` (i.e., the kubelet has stopped heartbeating beyond `nodeMonitorGracePeriod`), it sets all three of this KEP's conditions to `status=Unknown` with reason `NodeStatusUnknown` — the same reason it writes on `Ready` for the same event.
+It does not inspect the existing `reason` first: under the WG's alpha last-writer-wins model an administrator's condition on a node whose kubelet has vanished is superseded like any other. `Unknown` rather than `False` because the control plane cannot distinguish a graceful shutdown that ran to completion from a plug pulled mid-shutdown from a network partition;
+all three look identical from `Ready=Unknown`, `False` would assert one of them, and `Unknown` says exactly what the controller knows (which is also [KEP-5683]'s definition of the value).
 The DaemonSet reader keys on `True` alone, so suppression lifts either way.
 Rationale for the trigger: at that point the writer is definitively gone; the purpose of the suppression — not fighting a kubelet that is actively rejecting Pods — no longer applies; and reverting an unreachable node to today's DaemonSet behavior is the fail-open default.
 Node object deletion requires no handling (the conditions go away with the object).

 **Known limitation of this trigger.** On architectures where the Node object intentionally outlives the kubelet — teardown flows that stop the kubelet, then